DMVPN

 Overlay Networking

-A Cisco DMVPN network consists of many virtual networks, and such a virtual network is called an overlay network because it depends on an underlying transport called the underlay network.
+A Cisco DMVPN network consists of many overlay virtual networks.
+Such a virtual network is called an overlay network because it depends on an underlying transport called the underlay network.
 The underlay network forwards traffic flowing through the overlay network.
 With the use of protocol analyzers, the underlay network is aware of the existence of the overlay.
 However, left to its defaults, the underlay network does not fully see the overlay network.

 We will have routers at the company’s sites that are considered the endpoints of the tunnel that forms the overlay network.
 So, we could have a WAN edge router or Cisco ASA configured for DMVPN.
 Then, for the underlay that is likely out of your control, have an array of service provider equipment such as routers, switches, firewalls, and load balancers that make up the underlay.